 Discuss Next Steps

 Mr. Desselle stated that, with the exception of the quadrant procedures question, the participants closed out Item (5) The Certificate of Incorporation is consistent with, and incorporate where necessary, undocumented practices and procedures of NAESB.
-He stated that, during the next meeting, the committee would review a parking lot list reflecting the resolutions that were deferred to the discussion on the NAESB Bylaws and NAESB Operating Practices, as well as potentially vote on a redlined certificate with the incorporation of the December 10, 2015 Board of Directors resolution.
+He stated that, during the next meeting, the committee would review a parking lot list reflecting the resolutions that were deferred to the discussion on the NAESB Bylaws and NAESB Operating Practices.

 Adjourn